Skip to main content

 However, the insurance industry can’t turn the VCM into a mature, established financial market alone.
 Collaboration between insurers, governments, industry bodies, and experts will lead to the development of appropriate regulation, forward-facing governance, intelligent supervision, and enforceable punitive measures for those who undermine the integrity of the VCM.

 Unforeseeable events are an unfortunate part of doing business, even more so during a period of climate and economic volatility.
 But with insurance expertise and the right products, investors can mitigate potential risks and have the confidence they need to invest in new markets and projects.
 It is important to bear in mind that this goes well beyond the health of companies, their investments and these carbon projects.
-Ushering the VCM towards a prosperous and sound future could spell worldwide progress on the decarbonization front as companies will be empowered to use carbon credits as a viable support act to their wider sustainability missions.
+Ushering the VCM towards a prosperous and sound future could spell worldwide progress on the decarbonisation front as companies will be empowered to use carbon credits as a viable support act to their wider sustainability missions.

 Companies looking to make carbon credits a viable and effective arm of their sustainability efforts should consider having a conversation with their broker.
 Giving the right people a seat at the table will ensure the best expertise can guide companies towards a solution that inspires confidence and trust.